vavpan/SpringBoot-ExternalAPI/README.md

 <b> About the Api </b>

 <p> We call an external API and we send HTTP METHODS(GET,POST,PUT,DELETE).
 More specifically i use this website -> https://jsonplaceholder.typicode.com/ which gives me
 free api for testing.
-Using my app you can view,update and add users,posts and photos.
+Using my app you can view,add,update and delete users,posts and photos.

 <b> Technologies used </b>